By Julia Lowndes

 As the garden develops over the seasons, Subaru and PHS continue to learn the ropes of managing the garden.
 Challenges have led to unique solutions, like incorporating wetland and Hibiscus species into areas with poor drainage.
 The site even includes a rain garden to counter the effects of flooding and mitigate stormwater runoff.

-Companies around the world are adopting sustainable practices, including FedEx, Google and Philadelphia’s own Navy Yard [LINK to The Navy Yard Page].
+Companies around the world are adopting sustainable practices, including FedEx, Google and Philadelphia’s own Navy Yard.
 In 2016, the Navy Yard invited PHS to oversee its efforts in horticulture, arboriculture and landscape management during a redesign of the 1,200-acre business campus.
 As a result of this partnership, the Philadelphia Navy Yard now boasts a flourishing garden and has achieved Level I arboretum status.

 The success of projects like the Navy Yard and Subaru’s headquarters are promising signs for companies looking to adopt sustainable projects – and the numbers prove it.
 Compared to their previous location in Cherry Hill, NJ, Subaru has cut down water consumption by 95% on a square foot basis!